 EURUSDe,AUDCADe

 The names must be written exactly as they appear in your broker, separated by commas, and respecting uppercase and lowercase letters.
-Ideally, you should perform a visual mode test to ensure the Multi Symbols screen correctly displays all the chosen Symbols in the table.
+Ideally, you should perform a visual mode test to ensure the Multi Symbols screen correctly displays all the chosen symbols in the table.